grails-galahad/webapp/Readme.md

 About Galahad
 -------------

 Named after Sir Galahad the Pure, Galahad is a collection of pristine Grails starter projects for specific use cases.
-Each project reflects a set of opinionated choices about design paradigms, plugins, and testing methodologies.
+Each project reflects a set of opinionated choices about design tradeoffs, plugins, testing methodologies, and 3rd party service providers (like hosting and email).

 TODO